Can a gynecologist tell if I'm a virgin?

 Needless to say, if they tested you for pregnancy and you were pregnant, they'd know you had sex or were sexually assaulted, and same goes for if you had a sexually transmitted infection.
 They can test for those things.

-In smaller children, a doctor might look to the hymen in cases where someone was trying to determine if a young girl had been sexually assaulted, since for most girls, before puberty, they'll have intact hymens.
+In smaller children, a doctor might look to the hymen in cases where someone was trying to determine if a young girl had been sexually assaulted, since for most girls, before puberty, their hymens haven't worn away.
 But once puberty begins, with or without sexual activity, the hymen starts to wear away, due to vaginal fluids including your period, hormones, plain old physical activity, sometimes tampon use, as well as via some kinds of masturbation, partnered sex or sexual assault.
-(While many young women already in puberty will only have partial hymens, rarely they will remain fully intact, and in that case, a doctor could tell a woman had NOT likely had vaginal sex.)
-So, no doc who has had any kind of education on the female anatomy over the last couple of decades is going to look to the state of the hymen to tell them anything about a woman's sexual activity, not only because the hymen erodes in other ways over time, but also because not all sex is intercourse or about vaginal entry, and also because often, intercourse won't fully wear a hymen away in one fell swoop.
+(While many young people with vaginas already in puberty will only have partial hymens, rarely they will remain fully intact, and in that case, a doctor could tell that person had NOT likely had vaginal sex.)
+So, no doc who has had any kind of education on sexual anatomy over the last couple of decades is going to look to the state of the hymen to tell them anything about a woman's sexual activity, not only because the hymen erodes in other ways over time, but also because not all sex is intercourse or about vaginal entry, and also because often, intercourse won't fully wear a hymen away in one fell swoop.

 Virginity isn't physical or medical: it's a cultural or personal idea.
 Different people who subscribe to the idea of virginity will tend to define it in different ways, and with any of those definitions, there may or may not be anything physically different between a person who does or does not consider themselves to be a virgin.
 A good doctor -- whose job is to be the advocate for their patient, not their patient's parent -- should make that clear, and also make clear that what your mother has going on is a family issue, not a doctor's.